ppwwyyxx/SoPaper/README.md

 ## SoPaper, So Easy
-This is a project designed for researchers to conveniently getting papers they need.
+This is a project designed for researchers to conveniently access papers they need.

 It includes a command line tool ``paper-downloader.py``, to automatically search and download paper, as well as a server to provide integrated search/read/download experience.

-This project initially served as a course project for *Service Oriented Software Engineering(2014Spring)* and *Search Engine Technology(2014Spring)*, developed by:
+This project initially served as a course project for *Service Oriented Software Engineering(2014Spring)* and *Search Engine Technology(2014Spring)* in Tsinghua University, developed by:
 * [Yuxin Wu (ppwwyyxx)](mailto:ppwwyyxxc@gmail.com)
 * Tiezheng Li
 * Yichen Wang

-The tool is really useful so the project is still in development & maintainance.
+This tool is really useful, therefore the project is still in development & maintainance.
 Ideas / issues are welcomed.

 ## Features